Skip to main content

 Entrapment and the Regulation of Investigatory Powers Act (RIPA) 2000

 Evidence, which may infer that the police have tasked, engaged with or encouraged the online child abuse activity, may give rise to arguments that the OCAG member was in fact a Covert Human Intelligence Source (CHIS) and should have been regulated under the Regulation of Investigatory Powers Act 2000 (RIPA).
-For further information on CHIS, see the legal guidance Assisting Offenders
+For further information on CHIS, see the legal guidance Assistance provided by Offenders

 RIPA governs police covert activity but this does not usually extend to members of the public carrying out vigilante activity.
 See the Home Office Codes of Practice - Covert Human Intelligence Sources for further information.